Soya-xy/log/README.md

     timeout: 5000
   }
 };
-// Place cursor anywhere in the object and press Ctrl+L
+// Place cursor anywhere in the object and press Ctrl+Shift+L
 // Log will be inserted AFTER the closing brace
 ```